-Your dog won’t understand his own limits, and he will keep on walking even though he is suffering from the effects of extremely high temperatures.
+Your dog won’t understand his limits and will keep walking even though he is suffering from the effects of extremely high temperatures.
 If you notice that he isn’t walking to his usual pace, or appears to be breathing faster than usual, slow your walk down to give him time to cool off.
 Perhaps consider a game of ball in the garden once the sun has gone down and the air is fresher.

-During the heat of the day, the tarmac on the roads and pathways can be extremely hot and can damage your dog’s pads.
-Try taking your daily walk through the woods, in grassed parks and on the beach.
+During the day’s heat, the tarmac on the roads and pathways can be extremely hot and damage your dog’s pads.
+Try taking your daily walk through the woods, grassed parks, and beach.
 If you need any information on any of the routes I take as a professional Dog Walker, I will be happy to let you have details of the best woodland trails and dog-friendly parks in the Finchley area.

 The warm weather brings the arrival of undesirable pests, such as mites, ticks and fleas.
-Make sure you know the procedure for removing these, whether you use off the shelf sprays, collars and drops or you use natural remedies.
+Make sure you know the procedure for removing these, whether you use off-the-shelf sprays, collars and drops or natural remedies.
 Find a preferred method and utilise it.

-A dog is unable to sweat to cool down and will pant to regulate his body temperature.
+A dog cannot sweat to cool down and will pant to regulate his body temperature.
 Recognise the symptoms of heatstroke in dogs, and be prepared to act fast.
-The dog will at first pant more than usual, may sound distressed and agitated.
+The dog will come at first pant more than usual and may sound distressed and agitated.
 The painting will become more excessive, and he may start to drool.
 The dog will then struggle to breathe, may have dark red gums, and be glassy-eyed.
 In the latter stages of heatstroke, body temperatures will have risen to such a high point that seizures or coma may occur, and ultimately, death.

-Prevent heatstroke in its early stages by keeping your dog cool at all times.
+Prevent heatstroke in its early stages by keeping your dog cool.
 If your dog does start to heat up, put them in a cool, shaded place, cover them with a damp towel and try to bring down his high temperature.
 Remember, prevention is always better than a cure.

 Prevention of sunburn

-Dogs like to enjoy the sun, just as we do, but don’t let them have excessive exposure.
+Dogs enjoy the sun, just as we do, but don’t let them have excessive exposure.
 Provide plenty of shady places for them to sit and lie, and restrict access to directly sunny areas.
-Some dogs with exposed skin or white coats can very easily get sunburnt.
+Some dogs with exposed skin or white coats can very quickly get sunburnt.
 Use a pet-friendly sunblock on the nose, forehead, tips of ears and any exposed areas.